Why are there restrictions on placing Bank Nifty and Nifty option orders for certain strike prices?

 - Long positions are allowed of any range till their count is equal to the short futures or options position one holds.

-How do I trade the restricted strikes?
+How to trade restricted strikes?